-Graduation Requirements including requirements for academic recognition

-- Residency requirement - Upper division credit requirement - Non-transferrable courses - Course overload requirements - Continuing Education Credits for certificates that do not meet the criteria outlined for GCU Approved Certificates - Statuses as a result of Satisfactory Academic Progress (Warning/Probation/Suspension/Expulsion) - GPA Progression statuses - Dismissal for not meeting the terms of Accepted with Specifications requirements. - Grade appeals where the student has not provided evidence that it meets the terms of the end-of-course grades policy - Exceeding the maximum number of course repeat attempts - Expulsions issued for possessing a firearm on campus - Appeals for University-level Code of Conduct sanctions where the student has not provided evidence that it meets the terms of the Code of Conduct appeal definition.
+- Graduation Requirements including requirements for academic recognition - Residency requirement - Upper division credit requirement - Non-transferrable courses - · Course overload requirements - Continuing Education Credits for certificates that do not meet the criteria outlined for GCU Approved Certificates - Statuses as a result of Satisfactory Academic Progress (Warning/Probation/Suspension/Expulsion) - GPA Progression statuses - Dismissal for not meeting the terms of Accepted with Specifications requirements. - Grade appeals where the student has not provided evidence that it meets the terms of the end-of-course grades policy - Exceeding the maximum number of course repeat attempts - Expulsions issued for possessing a firearm on campus - Appeals for University-level Code of Conduct sanctions where the student has not provided evidence that it meets the terms of the Code of Conduct appeal definition.

-Reason for Appeal 1st Appeal Level 2nd Appeal Level University Appeals End-of-course grades Program chair or equivalent in the appropriate college Dean of the appropriate college or designee Policies Appeals Decision Board or appropriate department head Executive Vice President of Academic Affairs or designee Admission Appeals Dean of the appropriate college or designee Executive Vice President of Academic Affairs or designee Doctoral Appeals Dean of the college or designee Executive Vice President of Academic Affairs or designee Athletics Deputy Athletic Director Vice President of Athletics Parking Parking Committee Director of Campus Development Conduct Appeals Conduct sanctions up to and including suspension Dean of the appropriate college or designee Executive Vice President of Academic Affairs or designee Conduct sanction of expulsion Executive Vice President of Academic Affairs or designee Provost or designee Title IX admission appeals Title IX Coordinator or designee Title IX Appeal Board or designee

-Reason for Appeal 1st Appeal Level 2nd Appeal Level Behavioral Intervention Team Behavioral Intervention Team or designee Threat Assessment Team Threat Assessment Team Threat Assessment Team or designee Provost or designee
+Reason for Appeal 1st Appeal Level 2nd Appeal Level University Appeals End-of-course grades Program chair or equivalent in the appropriate college Dean of the appropriate college or designee Policies Appeals Decision Board or appropriate department head Executive Vice President of Academic Affairs or designee Admission Appeals Dean of the appropriate college or designee Executive Vice President of Academic Affairs or designee A doctoral academic appeal Dean of College of Doctoral Studies Executive Vice President of Academic Affairs or designee A DNP doctoral academic appeal Dean of College of Nursing and Healthcare Professions or designee Executive Vice President of Academic Affairs or designee Athletics Deputy Athletic Director Vice President of Athletics Parking Parking Committee Director of Campus Development Conduct Appeals Conduct sanctions up to and including suspension Dean of the appropriate college or designee Executive Vice President of Academic Affairs or designee Conduct sanction of expulsion Executive Vice President of Academic Affairs or designee Provost or designee Title IX admission appeals Title IX Coordinator or designee Title IX Appeal Board or designee Behavioral Intervention Team Behavioral Intervention Team or designee Threat Assessment Team Threat Assessment Team Threat Assessment Team or designee Provost or designee